 A list of storage device vendors as observed by

+to date.
 I must admit that I haven't even heard of at least 3 of these.

 Here's few more notable findings from the aggregated analysis of 200+ logs submitted so far: